 Managers often ask whether they can make the time to become credentialed.
 The application process does not take a lot of time.
 Applying is quite easy, yet the benefits of the program itself are immeasurable.
 There are three simple steps:

-- Verify that you are eligible, and contact firstname.lastname@example.org if you're not sure.
+- Verify that you are eligible, and contact email@example.com if you're not sure.
 Your work experience must be full-time and appointed, and your degree must be from a regionally accredited or DETC accredited university.
+You must also be a full member of ICMA.

 - Complete the Applied Knowledge Assessment and receive results.
 Your Applied Knowledge Assessment results must be less than three years old to make initial application.